Capitalisk/capitalisk-website/docs/launch-custom-blockchain.md

 You will need to provide participants with the following things:

 - A copy of your prepared `foo-genesis.json` file from step `#2`.
-- An exact copy of your config object from step `#4`.
+- An exact copy of your module config object from step `#4`.
 - A link to this guide: [Join a custom blockchain](join-custom-blockchain).

 You may want to provide additional assistance to new participants depending on their technical abilities; it can be helpful to compare logs with other participants to ensure that their nodes are running correctly.